azukiapp/libnss-resolver/README.md

 $ ping test.resolver

-# using fedora20 as so
+# using fedora20 or fedora23 as so

 # build and run tests
 $ scons run-test -Q prefix=/usr/lib64 -Q [define=DEBUG] [valgrind="valgrind options"]